fishcus/KAP-manual/en/integration/powerbi.en.md

 2. In the pop-up window, type the required database information, and select **DirectQuery** as Data Connectivity mode.

-     > Note: do not input http:// in the server
+     > Note: do not input http:// in the server.
+You may need to add https:// in the server, if the KAP is deployed on Azure.

      ![Data Connectivity mode: DirectQuery](images/powerbi/Picture6.png)